-Each acquisition will vary in terms of the administrative support requirements.
-Figure 1-3 contains a checklist of some important requirements common to many acquisitions.
+$\hfill \mbox{\ensuremath{\square}}$ Each acquisition will vary in terms of the administrative support requirements.

+Figure 1-3 on the following page contains a checklist of some important requirements common to many acquisitions.
-Adequate facilities (to include space for the evaluators and related meetings and for discussions with Offerors): Consider whether the facilities are of an adequate size, capable of segregation of committees, comfortable, properly furnished, secure, accessible to disabled persons, and close to support services such as copiers, restrooms, and eating facilities.

-Appropriate security controls, such as identification badges and access control.

-Adequate secure storage space for proposals and source selection materials.

-Appropriate computer hardware and software and related support.

-Adequate telephones, facsimile machines, copiers and/or printing services located in secure areas and secure audio/video teleconferencing capabilities.

-Adequate office supplies.

-Adequate lodging and transportation for personnel on temporary duty (TDY).
+- Adequate facilities (to include space for the evaluators, related meetings, and discussions with Offerors): Consider whether the facilities are of an adequate size, capable of segregation for various committees, comfortable, properly furnished, secure, accessible to disabled persons, and close to support services such as copiers, restrooms, and eating facilities. - Appropriate security controls, such as identification badges and access control. - Adequate secure storage space for proposals and source selection materials. - Appropriate computer hardware and software and related support. - Adequate telephones, facsimile machines, copiers and/or printing services in areas able to be secured. - All Non-Disclosure Agreements signed, trackable by name to each participant, and properly stored. - Adequate office supplies. - Adequate lodging and transportation for personnel on temporary duty (TDY). - Clear guidance disseminated to all participants regarding process, protocols, restrictions or limitations, and safeguards, if source selection is to be performed in a virtual environment.

-Figure 1-3: Administrative Support Considerations
+Figure 1-3: Administrative Support Requirements